Find Affordable College Courses

 Read More…

-With a ranking of #8, New England Law - Boston did quite well on this year’s most popular schools for legal professions students working on their doctor’s degree.
-New England Law is a small private not-for-profit school located in the large city of Boston.
+New England Law - Boston landed the #8 spot in the 2023 rankings for the most popular doctor’s degree legal professions programs.
+New England Law is a small private not-for-profit school located in the city of Boston.

 Women make up 64% of the legal professions majors at the school.

-Full Legal Professions at New England Law - Boston Report
+Read full report on Legal Professions at New England Law - Boston

-Roger Williams University School of Law did quite well in this year’s ranking of the most popular places for legal professions students to get a doctor’s degree.
-It came in at #9 on the list.
-Located in the large suburb of Bristol, Roger Williams University School of Law is a private not-for-profit school with a small student population.
+Roger Williams University School of Law ranked #9 on this year’s Most Popular Legal Professions Doctor’s Degree Schools in the New England Region list.
+Located in the large suburb of Bristol, Roger Williams University School of Law is a private not-for-profit college with a small student population.

 Women make up 58% of the legal professions majors at the school.